 - Sadness – symbolised by the lowering of the mouth corners, the eyebrows descending to the inner corners and the eyelids drooping

 - Anger – symbolised by the eyebrows lowering, lips pressing firmly and eyes bulging

 - Disgust – symbolised by the upper lip raising, nose bridge wrinkling and cheeks raising

 - Fear – symbolised by the upper eyelids raising, eyes opening and the lips stretching horizontally

 Vision One’s FACE analysis captures these six emotions, but also adds further expressions of emotion which we call Sceptical and Neutral Emotions.

-- Sceptical – half of the upper lip tightening up (using what is called the risorius muscle) and often the head is tilted slightly back
+- Sceptical – half of the upper lip tightening up (using what is called the risorius muscle) and the head tilting slightly back

 - Neutral - This is sometimes referred to as the seventh emotion that essentially shows no obvious emotion

-There are other emotions which are not included within FACE (e.g. guilt, shame, jealousy and pride) as people do tend not to show any clear or obvious facial expressions with these emotions because they tend to be more obvious in body language.
+Some emotions aren’t included within FACE (e.g. guilt, shame, jealousy and pride) because people tend not to show any clear or obvious facial expressions with these emotions.
+Instead, they tend to display them more clearly in their body language.

 Analysis of facial expressions and emotion and can be applied to a wide range of brand communications, from TV and online advertising, packaging, websites and usability testing.
 It can also be combined with our other neuromarketing tools such as Eye-tracking and EEG for a complete measurement – available with our specialist advertising and packaging tools AdProbe and PackProbe.